Russia's VTB has exposure to Azerbaijan Railways, exec says

-LONDON, June 20 VTB, Russia's second-biggest bank, has exposure to Azerbaijan Railways (ADY), Yuri Soloviev, first deputy president of the bank, told reporters on Tuesday.
+LONDON, June 20 (Reuters) - VTB, Russia's second-biggest bank, has exposure to Azerbaijan Railways (ADY), Yuri Soloviev, first deputy president of the bank, told reporters on Tuesday.

 Last week, ADY issued a request for proposal for a financial adviser to explore options for a possible refinancing of its existing debt.